Get in touch with us at info@new.com

 "The real star was Hazel McBain whose vivid, animated and versatile performance engaged the audience even when she was only playing a minor role on stage, watching the action from a high window, engrossed and detached."

-Emily Hall The Student Newspaper
+Emily Hall SN

 "As Sharp Ears, the eponymous vixen, Hazel McBain uses her attractive tone resourcefully"